alibaba/bifrostui/packages/bui-core/src/Collapse/index.en-US.md

 #### Vertical

-Collapsing direction starts from the top edge of the element.
+The collapse direction unfolds from the vertical edge of the element.

 ```tsx
 import React, { useState } from 'react';